Updated 12:00 pm CDT, Tuesday, April 17th, 2018

 - Start with an autosomal test.
 You will learn your ethnic breakdown and for most vendors connect with other testers.
 Our recommendation is the Family Finder test from Family Tree DNA based on price, company support, and research capabilities.
 Otherwise choose AncestryDNA based on price, company support, and size of testing database.

 - Use mtDNA and Y-DNA testing for more advanced research.
 Right now Family Tree DNA sells both mtDNA and Y-DNA test kits.
 It is recommended that you buy the top level tests which provide the most data; however, you can upgrade your test at a later date if needed.
-Note: although Living DNA does sell a combined autosomal/mtDNA/Y-DNA test, it currently does not allow testers to download the raw data nor does it provide a platform for matching with other testers.

 PLEASE NOTE: The post content above contains affiliate links.
 This means I make a percentage of sales via these links.
 This does not INCREASE the price you pay as a consumer.
 It simply supplements my income so I can continue providing as much free genealogy content as possible through my “abundance model.”